Hexiao-DING/Dementia_Depression_Multi-traits-analysis/README.md

 ## 🎯 Overview

 This repository contains the full computational pipeline behind a multi-trait genetic study of dementia and depression comorbidity.
-It moves from raw public GWAS summary statistics to harmonised inputs, joint multi-trait association (MTAG), functional annotation (FUMA), novel-locus definition, statistical colocalisation (HyPrColoc) against brain expression panels, and single-nucleus transcriptomic validation centred on the candidate gene **NEGR1**.
+It moves from raw public European-ancestry GWAS summary statistics to harmonised inputs, joint multi-trait association (MTAG), functional annotation (FUMA), novel-locus definition, statistical colocalisation (HyPrColoc) against brain expression panels, and single-nucleus transcriptomic validation centred on the candidate gene **NEGR1**.

 The code is organised as **seven sequential stages**, each in its own numbered folder.
 Stages are modular, so a stage can be run on its own provided its inputs are present.
 R drives quality control, colocalisation, and single-cell work; Python drives FUMA post-processing and novel-locus definition; MTAG runs from the command line under a Python 2.7 environment on Linux.